13% HST not included. Payment details here.

 To receive any service, you must be a member of Toronto Free‑Net.
 Membership is free of charge.
 Fill out the online membership form, then show proof that you are who you said in your application (because you are becoming a voting member).

 All members start at the Basic access level, which is free of charge.
 It has no setup fee, no monthly fee, not any kind of fee.
 You move up from Basic upon paying for any service.
-If you stop paying, you simply return to Basic.
+If you stop paying, you simply return to Basic.>

-For high speed, the first and last month are due in advance, just like rent for an apartment.
+The first and last month are due in advance, just like rent for an apartment.

 Pre-authorized debit: Monthly payments are debited automatically, directly from your bank account.
 This method minimizes volunteer effort and overhead expenses, thus maximizing the resources that the freenet brings to the community.
 You can cancel a pre-authorized debit at any time -- you are not locked in.
 If, for a particular month, you know that your bank account won't have enough money to cover the payment, please phone the office, at least 2 days before the transaction is due to go through, and we will prevent that transaction from reaching your bank.
 You can then make that payment by some other method.